EvgeniyKvasyuk/MAHE_WP/wiki/codeStyle.md

 **type:**

-* feature - development of new functionality (new page, new button, new input field, etc.).
+* feat - development of new functionality (new page, new button, new input field, etc.).
 * fix - fixing defects.
 * docs - change in the documentation.
 * refactor - implementation changes while maintaining the current functionality.